U.S. banks seek to avoid Volcker rule "fire sale"

 Banks have been quickly winding down their private equity portfolios due to new regulatory requirements, including the Volcker rule, but still have sizable exposures.

-For instance, at the end of the third quarter the book value of BofA's private equity investments was $1.8 billion (1.15 billion pounds).
+For instance, at the end of the third quarter the book value of BofA's private equity investments was $1.8 billion.

 That compares to $4.8 billion a year earlier.